10 Cat Owner Insights Into Buying a Water Fountain for Your Cat

 A feline parent with multiple cats bought them a fountain and said their cats prefer playing with the flowing water more than drinking it.
 So while the fountain turned out to be a dud for getting them to drink more water, they are enjoying it as a toy.

-7. Get A Covered Fountain
+7. Get a Covered Fountain

 While some cats prefer to just play with their water fountain, others like to use it as a toy and a water source.
 One respondent notes that they had to switch out their old open-top fountain for a covered one because their cat kept playing with the water and dropping her toys in it.
 They suggest buying a covered fountain to ensure others don’t do the same.